Close Menu

 Facebook Twitter Pinterest Reddit Telegram Copy Link Tumblr Email LinkedIn WhatsApp

-When your AirPods don’t work and stop picking up your voice, every call turns into a guessing game of “Can you hear me now?”
-The sound quality might still be fine for music, but when you talk, nobody can hear you because the AirPods refuse to cooperate.
+When your AirPods don’t work and stop picking up your voice, every call turns into a guessing game of “Can you hear me?”
+The sound quality might be fine for music, but when you talk, nobody can hear you because the AirPods refuse to cooperate.

-Before you think they are damaged or dead, you should consider some common causes, and most of them can be fixed in minutes.
-This guide tells you all the best ways you should try to fix your AirPod mics to use them on any device.
+Before you think they are damaged or dead, you should consider some common causes that most of them can be fixed in minutes.
+This guide tells you all the best ways you should try to fix your AirPods mic so they are ready to use them again on any device.

 Charge AirPods and Reconnect